AChelikani/Puzzle-Hunt-Site/README.md

 - [ ] Be able to manually delete team
 - [ ] Be able to manually retrieve passcode
 - [ ] Be able to manually set new passcode
-- [ ] Total solves out of attempts per puzzle in puzzles page
+- [X] Total solves out of attempts per puzzle in puzzles page
+- [ ] Impose character limit on team name

 Frontend